Coronavirus digest: Finland in face mask U-turn, recommends usage | DW | 13.08.2020

 Read more: Germany: Coronavirus widens the social divide

+World Health Organization (WHO) chief Tedros Adhanom Ghebreyesus says the world will need to spend at least $100 billion (€84.6 billion) on new ways to fight the coronavirus, which has infected nearly than 20.7 million people globally and killed almost 750,000.
+A senior WHO adviser, Bruce Aylward, also said at a briefing in Geneva that the UN health agency did not have enough information to assess whether a new Russian vaccine should be used for mass inoculations.
+Russia on Tuesday become the world's first country to approve a COVID-19 vaccine, but the news has provoked skepticism among many health authorities worldwide, who are concerned that corners may have been cut in safety testing.

-Spain's northwestern region of Galicia has imposed a ban on smoking in public spaces if social distancing cannot be gauranteed.
+Spain reported a major jump in new cases of coronavirus infection on Thursday, with 2,935 positive diagnoses in the past 24 hours compared with 1,690 the day before.
+The total number of cases is now 337,334, with a death toll of 28,605, according to Health Ministry data.
+Spain's northwestern region of Galicia has imposed a ban on smoking in public spaces if social distancing cannot be guaranteed.
 The Spanish Society of Epidemiology last month had called for a ban on smoking, arguing that asymptomatic COVID-19 carriers "could release droplets" containing the virus when exhaling, "which put at risk the rest of the population."
-The new rule comes as Spain sees a surge in coronavirus cases.
-The country, which reported nearly 1,700 new infections on Wednesday, has struggled to contain the virus since lifting lockdown measures six weeks ago.

 Norway announced it is reimposing 10-day quarantine measures, effective Saturday, on travelers from Poland, Malta, Cyprus, the Netherlands, Denmark's Faroe Islands, and some parts of Sweden amid rising COVID-19 rates.
 The prime minister also urged Norwegians to avoid traveling abroad in a bid to stem new infections in the country.